jereparla/jereparla/README.md

 - 👋 Hi, I’m Jere Parladorio

-- I’m currently a Computer Science student at the National University of Rio Cuarto, in Argentina, where I am a 4th year student.
+- I’m currently a 4th year Computer Science student at the National University of Rio Cuarto, in Argentina.

 - 📫 The best way to reach me is via email (it's linked in my profile).